Divin Mubama: Manchester City

 On 29 August 2024, Mubama confirmed he had signed for Manchester City.
 West Ham received a £2 million compensation fee as part of Mubama's move.
-Mubama made his Man City debut on 11 January 2025, starting and then scoring in a 8–0 FA Cup third round home victory over EFL League Two side Salford City.
+He made his Man City debut on 11 January 2025, starting and then scoring in a 8–0 FA Cup third round home victory over EFL League Two side Salford City.

 Stoke City (loan)

 On 5 July 2025, Mubama joined EFL Championship club Stoke City on loan for the 2025–26 season.
 On 9 August, he marked his debut for the club with a goal, scoring the second in a 3–1 home win against Derby County in the opening game of the season.
 He scored his first hat-trick in senior football on 1 November 2025 in a 5–1 victory against Bristol City.
+His season was disrupted after a serious leg injury he suffered against Queens Park Rangers on 17 January 2026.

+Southampton (loan)

+On 11 August 2026, Mubama joined Southampton on a season-long loan.
+He made his debut for the club on 16 August in a 2–1 defeat against Watford after he replaced Cyle Larin in the 70th minute.

 International career

 Born in England, Mubama is of DR Congolese descent.
 He has represented England at under-15, under-16, under-18, under-19 level.

 On 12 October 2023, Mubama made his England U20 debut during a 2–0 away defeat to Romania.

 On 29 August 2025, Mubama was called up to the England under-21s.
 He made his debut during a 2027 UEFA European Under-21 Championship qualification win away to Kazakhstan on 8 September 2025.